endurabyte/FitEdit.Landing/source/landing/support/garmin-signin.md

 ### Installing the Firefox extension

-The FitEdit extension will be added to the FireFox Add-ons store soon.
-In the meantime, you can perform a manual installation.
+The FitEdit extension is on the [Firefox Add-Ons Store](https://addons.mozilla.org/en-US/firefox/addon/fitedit-training-data-manager/).

+Alternatively, you can install the extension manually.
 Download the [extension zip file](https://releases.fitedit.io/browser/extension/firefox.zip) and extract it somewhere, for example in your Downloads folder.

 Open the extensions manager. _Hamburger Menu => Add-ons and themes_